-One of the most common system design questions you'll come across during your product management or technical program management interviews are those asking to design some well-known product or technology from the ground up.
+The most common system design question you'll come across will ask you to design some well-known product or technology from the ground up.
 Whether it be Twitter, Instagram, Facebook Messenger, or even a web crawler, aspiring TPMs must prepare.
 These types of system design questions will generally look something like this:

 Walk me through how you would design <product> that will support the following features:

 The best way to demonstrate how to answer these types of questions is with some examples.

 First and foremost, when answering a system design question, you should establish the bare minimum requirements for the application in question.
 In this case, it is Twitter.
 Usually, the interviewer will give you an overview of some requirements they'd require, but not always.
 Even so, you should always confirm the requirements before diving deeper into your design.

 The requirements for Twitter would be something like the following: